-The memory module slot allows for the installation, replacement and removal of additional memory module.
+The memory module slot allows the installation, replacement and removal of additional memory module.

-2 GB, 4 GB or 8GB memory modules can be installed in the computer's two memory slots for a maximum of 16 GB system memory.
-The actual amount of useable system memory will be less than the installed memory modules.
+The size of the memory modules varies depending on the model.
+The actual amount of useable system memory may be less than the installed memory modules.